Skip to content

 Secretaries and Administrative Assistants, Except Legal, Medical, and Executive typically requires high school diploma or equivalent.
 Office Clerks, General requires high school diploma or equivalent.
 Education requirements vary by employer and state licensing board.

-District of Columbia is the top-paying state for Secretaries and Administrative Assistants, Except Legal, Medical, and Executives at $59,910/year, per BLS OEWS May 2025.
+District of Columbia is the top-paying state for Secretaries and Administrative Assistants, Except Legal, Medical, and Executive at $59,910/year, per BLS OEWS May 2025.
 Major metro areas within that state typically pay even more than the state average.

 How does Secretaries and Administrative Assistants, Except Legal, Medical, and Executive vs. Office Clerks, General pay differ by state?